How to do punch needle embroidery

 how to needle punch step 1

 To start off, it’s best to secure your fabric to a wooden frame using drawing pins or a staple gun.
-If you don’t have a wooden frame you can use a large embroidery hoop, but make sure your fabric is nice and taught as you need a good tension for needle punching.
-Make sure you keep the grain lines of the fabric straight too for a neater and more even finish.
+If you don’t have a wooden frame, you can use a large embroidery hoop, but make sure your fabric is nice and tight as you need a good tension for needle punching.
+Make sure you keep the grain lines of the fabric straight, too, for a neater and more even finish.

 Step 2